Justin Tahapary

 Justin Tahapary (born 23 May 1985) is a Dutch former professional footballer who played as a right back for FC Eindhoven and FC Den Bosch.

 Early and personal life

-Born in Den Bosch, Tahapary is of Indonesian origin.
-His two daughters also played football, one with PSV and one with BLC.
+Born in Den Bosch, his two daughters also played football, one with PSV and one with BLC.
 He also has a son.

 Career

 After playing youth football with Wilhelmina Maaspoort and Willem II, Tahapary played professionally for FC Eindhoven and FC Den Bosch, making 261 appearances in the Eerste Divisie.
 At Eindhoven he served as captain.

 He retired from professional football aged 30 following injuries, and then played amateur football with VV Gestel and Real Lunet.
 He also worked with a youth advisory organisation.